Course

 Registered Nurse Scope of Practice

-The Texas Nursing Practice Act (NPA) defines the legal scope of practice for professional registered nurses (RNs).
-“Professional nursing” means the performance of an act that requires substantial specialized judgment and skill, the proper performance of which is based on knowledge and application of the principles of biological, physical, and social science as acquired by a completed course in an approved school of professional nursing.
+The Texas Nursing Practice Act (NPA) defines the legal scope of practice for professional registered nurses (RNs) (4).
+"Professional nursing" means performing an act that requires substantial specialized judgment and skill, the proper performance of which is based on knowledge and application of the principles of biological, physical, and social science as acquired by a completed course in an approved school of professional nursing.
 The term does not include acts of medical diagnosis or the prescription of therapeutic or corrective measures.
-Professional nursing involves: (all from 12)
+Professional nursing involves: (4)

-• the requesting, receiving, signing for, and distribution of prescription drug samples to patients at practices at which an advanced practice registered nurse is authorized to sign prescription drug orders as provided by Subchapter B, Chapter 157.
+- The requesting, receiving, signing for, and distributing prescription drug samples to patients at practices where an advanced practice registered nurse is authorized to sign prescription drug orders as provided by Subchapter B, Chapter 157.

-The RN takes responsibility and accepts accountability for practicing within the legal scope of practice and is prepared to work in all health care settings and may engage in the independent nursing practice without supervision by another health care provider.
-The RN, with a focus on patient safety, is required to function within the parameters of the legal scope of practice and in accordance with the federal, state, and local laws; rules and regulations; and policies, procedures, and guidelines of the employing health care institution or practice setting.
-The RN is responsible for providing safe, compassionate, and comprehensive nursing care to patients and their families with complex healthcare needs.
-(12)
+The RN accepts responsibility for practicing within the legal scope of practice, is prepared to work in all healthcare settings, and may engage in independent nursing practice without supervision by another healthcare provider.
+The RN, focusing on patient safety, must function within the legal scope of practice and by the federal, state, and local laws, rules and regulations, and policies, procedures, and guidelines of the employing health care institution or practice setting.
+The RN provides safe, compassionate, and comprehensive nursing care to patients and their families with complex healthcare needs (5).

 Self Quiz